cis3296s22/prj-03-tetris/README.md

 # Description

-In this project, Javascript, HTML and CSS coding languages to create new releases of this game.
-Adding different play modes and statistics were challenging part of new release's.
+In this project, Javascript, HTML and CSS coding languages are used to create new releases of this game.
+Adding different play modes, statistics, and visual features were the primary goals of new release's.

 # Table of Contents

 ![tetris_menu](https://user-images.githubusercontent.com/89690556/164704878-8bb90b57-e223-4f72-9751-271d940aeaa7.PNG)

-- Disco Mode: Allow players to activate this mode while playing.
+- Disco Mode: Allow players to be groovy while playing Tetris when this mode is activated.
 - Standard Game: Classic tetris  game play mode.
 - Sprint Game: Clear 20 line as fast as possible. line counter goes down after every line on this game mode.
 - Garbage Game: Start with random blocks (black colored).
 New lines will suddenly appear at random to make game more challenging on this game mode.